Understanding sulfasalazine

-Sulfasalazine is a commonly used DMARD (Disease Modifying Anti-Rheumatic Drug) used to treat inflammatory arthritis such as Rheumatoid Arthritis or Psoriatic Arthritis.
+Sulfasalazine is a commonly used disease-modifying anti-rheumatic drug (DMARD) used to treat inflammatory arthritis, such as rheumatoid arthritis or psoriatic arthritis.

 Before starting medication

-Please read the written information and watch the video on Sulfasalazine before starting this medication.
-It is important you understand how this medications works and why it is being prescribed; as well as how to take the medication correctly.
-You can view this information as often as you feel is necessary.
+Please read the information on sulfasalazine before starting this medication.
+It is important you understand how this medications works and why it is being prescribed, as well as how to take the medication correctly.

 Sulfasalazine medication tablets